Duncan Charman shares some essential tench fishing tips to help you catch big specimens this spring and summer.

 I’m aware of a few local clubs with open membership that offer the chance of a big tench but these are usually busy and fishing against fish and angler is something I try hard to avoid.

 However look hard enough and there are a few gems out there, the only downside is you may have to travel some distance!

-Unlike some carp anglers I welcome the odd different species gate crashing the party as it gives me confidence that my baiting and rigs are working, so use these captures to your advantage.
+Unlike some carp anglers I welcome the odd different species gate-crashing the party.
+It gives me confidence that my baiting and rigs are working, so use these captures to your advantage.

 This may mean upping the size of your bait, placing your rig closer in but it’s all part of the jigsaw puzzle that needs to be completed in order to build up a picture of the venue and how it ticks.